-What to expect after surgery
+What to Expect after Surgery, continued

 - Your child will need your help and encouragement to walk and sit up in a chair after surgery.
 He or she may be more comfortable in bed with the head of the bed raised.
-Your child will need to walk at least 3 to 4 times a day to help with blood circulation, breathing, waking up the bowels and reducing prolonged pain. - Pain medicines are often needed for the first 2 to 3 days after surgery.
-Non-opioid medicines will be given on a schedule for your child.
-A small percentage of children will require stronger, narcotic medicines to control pain.
+Your child will need to walk at least 3 to 4 times a day to help with blood circulation, breathing and waking up the bowels. - Pain medicines are often needed for the first 2 to 3 days after surgery.
 These may be given through the IV as needed while your child is not eating.
 Usually after the first few days, medicine will be given by mouth to control pain. - Your child will need to cough and deep-breathe often to help keep the lungs from getting congested.
-He or she will be taught to use an incentive spirometer to help with the deep breathing exercises.

-Blood tests (finger sticks) may also be needed to follow your child's progress.
+He or she will be taught to use an incentive spirometer to help with the deep breathing exercises. - Blood tests (finger sticks) may also be needed to follow your child's progress.